How Much Does It Cost to Start a Farm? Full Cost Breakdown

 Irrigation And Water Systems

-Water is life for crops.
+Water is essential for crops.

 1. Irrigation systems cost depends on farm size